Career Fair Preparation and Etiquette

 Career fairs provide you with an opportunity to make face to face contact with many employers and organizations.
 At some fairs you also have the opportunity to interview.

 Before a Career Fair

-- Prioritize your organizations of interest.
+- Identify and research organizations and positions of interest.

 At a Career Fair